alexhernandezgarcia/alexhernandezgarcia.github.io/slides/oiq-mar25.md

 .references[
 Luccioni and Hernandez-Garcia.
 [Counting Carbon: A Survey of Factors Influencing the Emissions of Machine Learning](https://arxiv.org/abs/2302.08476). arXiv 2302.08476, 2023.
 ]

+??

+Talk about lack of transparency and difficulty to obtain data.

 ---